 What do you get if you cross the fast-paced driving skills of a Fast and Furious film with football tactics worthy of Jürgen Klopp?
-The answer is one of the most exciting esports aroundand today we’re going to tell you which are the best Rocket League cars.
+The answer is one of the most exciting competitive games around, Rocket League, and today we’re going to tell you which are the best Rocket League cars to use.

 Players love the four-wheeled footie action, and the game’s casual and competitive modes exploded in popularity upon its release.
 Years on, there’s still a strong core fanbase climbing the Rocket League ranks and representing teams at esports tournaments, but the game’s free-to-play update has given the racing game a new lease of life.

 Whether you’re a rookie or a former Supersonic Legend, your choice of car says a lot about who you are as a player – but also affects your playstyle.
 If you thought all cars were created equal you’d be wrong, so we’re here to help you understand what makes one car better than another, and ultimately which are the best Rocket League cars to choose.